 That was the impression we had of this place a few years ago but it is understood that the present management has been trying for several years to overcome its reputation for being interested only in the glitzy trade.
 They are now said to "welcome visiting yachts of all sizes" and it must be admitted, especially if you have the memsahib on board, it does have its attractions and is only a short walk to the heady night life of Old Portsmouth as opposed to a yomp and a ride on the Gosport Ferry (a doubtful delight) if in one of the marinas on the other side.

-They were charging £3.58 per metre per night with a minimum of £28.65 (8m) and £1.13 per metre for a short stay (up to 4 hours) with a minimum of £9.
+They are charging (2014) £3.58 per metre per night with a minimum of £28.65 (8m) and £1.13 per metre for a short stay (up to 4 hours) with a minimum of £9.
 Those prices include free water & shore power, along with free use of showers and laundrette.
-They will be reviewing their prices later in the spring of 2013.

 Should you wish to try contacting them call " Gunwharf Berths" on VHF channel 80, or telephone 023 5283 6732.
 They advise that you should book in advance but that, if they have room, they would try to react favourably to a last minute request on channel 80.
 Unfortunately, it has to be said, they do suffer badly from wash from passing ships which can make it very uncomfortable.